By Charley Weber. Edited by Petra Schmidt.

 Egypt & Africa, Christmas – New Year 1972/3

 I wake up and for a moment wonder where I am.
 It is hotter than seems possible.
 Then the reality comes flooding back.
 I am eight years old and we are in an airport prison cell in Africa.
-Our father, Tommy, had been advised that with our British passports we didn’t need visas and acting on that advice we’d tried to fly into Nigeria without any.
-Things didn’t go well at passport control and despite Tom’s protestations, we were taken away and locked up.
+Our father had been advised that with our British passports we didn’t need visas and acting on that advice we’d tried to fly into Nigeria without any.
+Things didn’t go well at passport control and despite dad’s protestations, we were taken away and locked up.

 Every time a guard brought us our meals, which was discarded airplane food, dad protested about our being locked up, but it got him absolutely nowhere.
 Finally, after about two days, there was a knock on our cell door and when the door was unlocked there stood, framed in the doorway, a large smart looking African general dressed in full military uniform, medals and all.
-He rather bizarrely welcomed us like long lost family and on behalf of his government apologised that we’d been treated this way, before going on to talk about his many connections to England.
+He welcomed us like long lost family and on behalf of his government apologised that we’d been treated this way, before going on to talk about his many connections to England.
 We didn’t complain, after all he was there to release us from our confinement.

 We had attempted to connect with Joanna Harcourt-Smith and Timothy Leary at a prearranged rendezvous in Egypt.
 That was before flying to Africa in search of some friends, members of the hybrid African rock group Osibisa, who dad had briefly managed and fronted funds for their first recording sessions in North London.
 It also was before being arrested and thrown into the dinghy airport prison.
 Tim and Joanna, wherever they were – I’m guessing maybe Beirut at that point, where Joanna would be showing Tim the city – in the meantime were obviously otherwise engaged.

 The general introduced us to some friends of the band, who were warm, bright and funny people – proper humans who showed us to a hotel and made us feel at home.
 They joked about whether to go to Mars or the Milky Way today, while buying sweets and magazines at the hotel concession shop, which put my brother and me at ease and I’m sure, dad too.
 Africa was really hot and most of the time there I spent in the pool with my head peeking out of the water.
-Jake and I braved the Olympic high diving board and of course, became addicted as soon as we’d broken through that wall.
+Jake and I braved the Olympic high diving board and, of course, became addicted as soon as we’d broken through that wall.
 The other notable experience was going to the African national football championships.
 Some of the players were related to a few of the Osibisa band members, like Remi Kabaka, Mac Tontoh and Teddy Osei.
-Apparently Remi, apart from being a great drummer and percussionist was also quite high in rank as a chieftain.
+Apparently Remi, apart from being a great drummer was also quite high in rank as a chieftain.
 Many of the teams were actually just tribes, some of whom played barefoot and were not averse to getting physical.
 I remember one of the goalies advanced on a striker and dropped the guy with a kick.
 It wasn’t like Liverpool, whom I supported before discovering skateboarding.
 It all seemed a little volatile to me as a kid, one step away from an explosion and the stadium was packed with security, basically an army with machine guns.